Fettuccine is a flat, thick noodle, traditionally made fresh (either at home or commercially). Dried versions also exist on the market.

 - Cook the small peas, still frozen, by blanching them about 3 min in a small pot of boiling salted water.
 Drain them and set aside.

-- To save time, the rest of the sauce preparation and the pasta cooking can be done at the same time : Cook the pasta.
+- To save time, the rest of the sauce preparation and the pasta cooking can be done at the same time : Cook the fresh pasta in a large pot of boiling salted water, exactly as you would do for dried pasta.
+The cooking time is written on the package: the pasta is ready when just tender but still firm to the bite (al dente).

 - While the pasta is cooking, heat the cream in a pan over very low heat.
 Chop the ham, then add it to the pan.
 Add the bacon, peas, ground pepper, and nutmeg.
 Coarsely crumble the feta cheese then combine it with the other ingredients.
 Pour the drained pasta into the pan.
 Mix well, sprinkle with the grated parmesan, then serve in the warmed dishes.